-Kelley Barracks in Stuttgart-Möhringen is home to U.S. Africa Command, the Stuttgart Legal Assistance Office, the award-winning Kelley Theatre, a commissary, gas station, the Kelley Club and a child development center.
+Kelley Barracks in Stuttgart-Möhringen is home to U.S. Africa Command, the Stuttgart Legal Assistance Office, the award-winning Kelley Theatre, a commissary, gas station, and a child development center.
 The more than 1,300 housing units at Panzer Kaserne and Kelley Barracks combined hold approximately 40 percent of the family housing units, and 50 percent of the unaccompanied housing.

 Robinson Barracks, located in Stuttgart Bad-Cannstatt, is primarily a residential installation.
 Together with Patch Barracks, it has approximately 60 percent of the family housing and 50 percent of the unaccompanied housing.
 It features Robinson Barracks Elementary School, a commissary, furniture store and broadcast studios for American Forces Network Stuttgart.

 Finally, Stuttgart Army Airfield in Filderstadt is the home for the aviation arms of each respective combatant commands, as well as the primary platform for military cargo.
 It is etched in history as one of the main locations for aircraft used during the Berlin Airlift, 1948-1948.

 USAG Stuttgart integrates and delivers base support and quality-of-life services to enable readiness for our Joint Mission Partners and Military Community.

 A Preeminent Command and Control Platform for Joint Commanders in a professional and caring hometown where people want to live.

 Setting the standards that make people and units say, "I'm glad I live here!"